rsyslog/rsyslog/source/configuration/modules/imrelp.rst

 .. versionadded:: 8.1911.0

-This parameter permits to fine-tune the flowControl parameter.
+This parameter permits the fine-tuning of the flowControl parameter.
 Possible values are "no", "light", and "full".
 With "light" being the default and previously only value.

-Changing the flow control setting may be useful for some rare applications, but be sure to know exactly what you are doing when changing this setting.
-Most importantly, **rsyslog as whole may block and become unresponsive if you change flowcontrol to "full"**.
+Changing the flow control setting may be useful for some rare applications, this is an advanced setting and should only be changed if you know what you are doing.
+Most importantly, **rsyslog block incoming data and become unresponsive if you change flowcontrol to "full"**.
 While this may be a desired effect when intentionally trying to make it most unlikely that rsyslog needs to lose/discard messages, usually this is not what you want.

 General rule of thumb: **if you do not fully understand what this decription here talks about, leave the paramter at default value**.